sowrhoop/Maestro-Multi-Service-Orchestrator/README.md

-﻿# Two Services in One Image (Supervisor)
+﻿# Two Projects in One Image (Supervisor)

-This repository contains a single Dockerfile plus a minimal Supervisor setup to clone two external projects (project-1 and project-2), install their dependencies, and run both services inside one container.
-This repository contains a single Dockerfile plus a minimal Supervisor setup to clone two external projects (project-1 and project-2), install their dependencies, and run both services inside one container.
+Single image that runs two independent services, managed by Supervisord.
+At build time it can clone two external repositories and install their dependencies; at runtime it manages each service separately (start/stop/restart/status/logs) with strict user and tmp isolation.

 Default ports:
 - Service A: 8080